bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 scale well with the number of parameters.
 Randomly sampling with MCMC implies that you have to "explore" the parameter space, which potentially grows exponentially with the number of parameters.
-There are many techniques to make this more efficient but ultimately it's hard to compensate for an exponential.
+There are many techniques to make this more efficient but ultimately it's hard to overcome an exponential.
 The natural example for this situation is neural networks which can have orders of magnitude more parameters compared to classic Bayesian learning problems (I'll also add that the use-case of the posterior is usually different too).

-The other non-obvious scalability issue with MCMC from Equation 1 is the data.
+The other non-obvious scalability issue with MCMC in Equation 1 is the data.
 Each evaluation of MCMC requires an evaluation of the likelihood and prior from Equation 1.
-For large data (e.g. modern deep learning datasets), you quickly hit issues either with memory and/or computation speed.
+For large data (e.g. modern deep learning datasets), you quickly hit issues with either memory and/or computation speed.

-For non-Bayesian learning, modern deep learning has really solved both of these problems by leveraging one of the simplest optimization method out there, stochastic gradient descent, along with the massive compute power of modern hardware (and its associated toolchain).
+For non-Bayesian learning, modern deep learning has solved both of these problems by leveraging one of the simplest optimization methods out there (stochastic gradient descent) along with the massive compute power of modern hardware (and its associated toolchain).
 How can we leverage these developments to scale Bayesian learning?
-Keep reading to found out!
+Keep reading to find out!

 Background
 ==========